BetterThanTomorrow/joyride/README.md

-# Take VSCode for a Joyride!
+# Joyride VS Code with Clojure!

 <img src="assets/joyride.png" height=300></img>

 Modify your editor by executing ClojureScript code in your REPL adn/or run scripts via keyboard shortcuts you choose.
 The Visual Studio Code API is at your command!